The purpose of this website is to offer information about the services we provide.

 The purpose of this policy is to describe the types of information that we collect from you when you visit our site and explain how we use this information.

-The Kidney Charities Together Group is made up of the four leading UK kidney charities and two professional organisations.
-They are the British Renal Society, Kidney Care UK, Kidney Research UK, the National Kidney Federation, the Polycystic Kidney Disease Charity and the Renal Association.
+The Kidney Charities Together Group is made up of the five leading UK kidney charities and two professional organisations.
+They are the British Renal Society, Kidney Care UK, Kidney Research UK, the National Kidney Federation, the Polycystic Kidney Disease Charity, Kidney Wales and the Renal Association.

 Kidney Research UK have, since 2015, through mutual agreement with the Kidney Charities Together member organisations, performed the role of project manager, securing sponsorship for the WKD activities, collecting and processing data, and fulfilling requests for Support Packs to those wishing to run awareness events and activities on the day.

 Our data back-ups are stored securely in a separate location by one of our trusted suppliers, who will only access the information to enable us to restore our systems as quickly and accurately as possible in the event of a system failure.
 We will not disclose information to any companies nor sell your information.

 We may change this policy at any time in line with legislative changes or changes to the policy of the organisation.
 Please check our website from time to time to ensure you are aware of any changes.